ge-high-assurance/RACK/ScrapingToolKit/README.md

 Once this csv file is downloaded (`table.csv`) it should be moved to `./ScrapingToolKit/AutoGeneration`.
 Running `GenFile.py` will generate updated `\Evidence\Add.py` and `\Evidence\RACK-DATA.xsd`.
 To use these updated file simply re-install the STK using `pip install .` as described in the installation section.

-Note: this is dependent on the autogenerated CDR files and this functionality is not yet included in the SemTK but will be in the future so right now the CDR nodegroups would mis-match and will have compatiblity issues these means that the user may have to manually create the CDR node groups that match the generated CSVs.
+Note: this is dependent on the autogenerated CDR files and this functionality is not yet included in the SemTK but will be in the future so right now the CDR nodegroups would mis-match and will have compatiblity issues.
+This means that the user may have to manually create the CDR nodegroups that match the generated CSVs.